McGinn/docs/configuration.md

 #Server#
 IP Address: 192.249.59.252
-Hostname: RNuser7604
-Registered at ramnode.com
+Registered at ramnode.com until 2017/09/21
+Server location is Atlanta

 Used as a staging/development environment.

+When the contact expires I will move to Anazon LightSail

 Dotfiles are stored in ~/.dotfiles The master repo is at: https://github.com/McGinn/dotfiles.git

 #Domains#

+Domains are controlled at the DNS level using CNAME and ANAME

 ##alexandermcginn.com##
 The domain alexandermcginn.com is used to show a single PDF file: my resume.